joakim/calendar/README.md

 ### New Year

 > The calendar year begins at the midnight closest to the instant of the northward equinox.
-Consequently, if the northward equinox falls before solar noon on a particular day, then that day is the first day of the year.
-If the northward equinox occurs after solar noon, the following day begins the calendar year.
+Consequently, if the northward equinox falls _before_ solar noon on a particular day, then that day is the first day of the year.
+If the northward equinox occurs _after_ solar noon, the following day begins the calendar year.

 - This may be calculated for the prime meridian ([Meeus, 2002][4]) or observed locally (even with a [sundial](https://en.wikipedia.org/wiki/Sundial))
   - Calculations should be based on the instant of the northward equinox at the prime meridian <sup>([note 3](#notes))</sup>
-  - Local new year is then easily calculated from this instant using an offset (for example time zones)
+  - Local new year is then easily calculated from this instant using an offset (for example UTC time zone)
-- Local new year should be celebrated, not that of the prime meridian <sup>([note 4](#notes))</sup>
+- The local new year should be celebrated, not that of the prime meridian <sup>([note 4](#notes))</sup>
 - Leap years follow a 33 year cycle, like the Persian calendar ([Heydari-Malayeri, 2004][1])
-  - Calculations should use the _real northward equinox year_, not to be confused with the _mean tropical year_
+  - Calculations should use the _real northward equinox year_, not to be confused with the _mean tropical year_ <sup>([note 5](#notes))</sup>

 ### Units